casperleerink/liuxinyue/src/pages/about.md

 ---
 ![](/assets/banner.png)

 Xinyue Liu is a visual artist and researcher whose work takes form in film, photography, text, and installation.
-She is currently pursuing her DPhil degree at the Ruskin School of Art, University of Oxford.
+She is currently pursuing her DPhil degree at The Ruskin School of Art, University of Oxford.

 She completed her Master of Fine Arts in Interdisciplinary Studies at Simon Fraser University and holds a Bachelor’s degree in Radio and Television Productions from Jilin University, China.